advancedresearch/the_century_of_satire/garden-of-eden-as-nourishment-advice.md

 ### 1. Platonic bias vs Seshatic bias

 Platonic language bias tends to make people vulnerable to a peculiar class of errors when interpreting ancient texts.
-People who are Platonic biased, put more emphasis on cognitive or mental sources to ground spiritual language.
+People who are Platonic biased put more emphasis on cognitive or mental sources to ground spiritual language.

 We know from the mythology in Ancient Egypt that a deity's symbol could have materialistic meaning, where the connection between the symbol and the authority of the deity is by causal relationships.